-If you’re running—or planning to start—a metal engraving business, chances are you’ve asked this question already: Is a 60W fiber laser engraver really worth the investment?
+If you’re running,or planning to start a metal engraving business, chances are you’ve asked this question already: Is a 60W MOPA fiber laser engraver really worth the investment for professional metal work?

-With more creators moving into metal engraving, color engraving on stainless steel, and deep engraving, power, precision, and reliability matter more than ever.
-In this article, we’ll take a practical look at what a modern 60W MOPA fiber laser can do—and whether it makes sense for small businesses.
+With more creators moving into metal engraving, stainless steel color engraving, and deep engraving coins, power, precision, and reliability matter more than ever.
+In this article, we’ll take a practical look at the capabilities of a modern 60W MOPA fiber laser engraver, and whether it makes sense for small businesses or growing workshops.

 Why Fiber Laser Engraving Is the Go-To for Metal